cloudrivers/AutoOps/README.md

 ## Test by API invokation

-A private API was created so you can start execution of state machines by invoking REST requests.
-If you want to do that, please create a VPC endpoint to Api Gateway service and modify the Resource Policy of the API to allow your VPC to invoke.
+A private API was created so you can start execution of state machines by REST requests.
+If you want to do this, please create a VPC endpoint to Api Gateway service and modify the Resource Policy of the API to allow your VPC to invoke.

 **Please be noted that you should apply other security service such as IAM authorization to protect this API.**